cyrichardson/docs-cloud-big-data/api-docs/cloud-bigdata-v2/general-api-info/data-node-instances.rst

 | onmetal-io1  | OnMetal IO v1            | 40     | 120 GB   | 3.2 TB    |
 +--------------+--------------------------+--------+----------+-----------+

-For more information about data node instances, see `Cloud Big Data Platform provisioning and pricing`_.
+For more information about data node instances, see :how-to:`Cloud Big Data Platform provisioning and pricing \

-.. _Cloud Big Data Platform provisioning and pricing: http://www.rackspace.com/knowledge_center/article/cloud-big-data-platform-provisioning-and-pricing
+<cloud-big-data-platform-provisioning-and-pricing>`.